African Sapphire Mining Guide

 Sapphires were first found in Kenya in 1936 at Kinyiki Hill where crystals up to one meter long were discovered.
 Kenya holds enormous potential as a future source of sapphires with their access to the Mozambique Orogenic Belt, which bisects the country in a north-south direction.

-Today, promising mining locations include the Baringo district, which produces pink sapphires; Garba Tula, which produces blue, green, and yellow sapphires; and Turkana, which is known for its blue sapphires.
+As we move into 2020, promising mining locations include the Baringo district, which produces pink sapphires; Garba Tula, which produces blue, green, and yellow sapphires; and Turkana, which is known for its blue sapphires.
+Sharing a border with Tanzania, it comes as no surprise that blue and pink sapphires are also a common occurrence in Kenya’s mineral deposits.

 As mining endeavors develop further in Kenya, the government is getting involved and looking to promote the industry as a boon for tourism.
 With an eye to the future, they are also looking to establish the capital of Nairobi as an alternative mineral exchange to Bangkok – the global capital of jewelry in Thailand.